 alias command lets you redirect calls to unregistered IP phones only in SRST mode.
 During MGCP operation, the basic-telephone-service dial peers are not used.
 If you do not know in advance whether or not the DID number will be resolved to a SRST phone and you want the call to go to the SRST phone if it does register, set the basic-telephone-service dial peer to preference 9 so that the SRST phone autogenerated dial peer (preference 0) is selected first if it exists.

-Q. Does SRST support call forwarding on busy, all, and ring no answer (RNA)?
+Q. Does SRST/E-SRST support call forwarding on busy, all, and ring no answer (RNA)?

 A. Yes, SRST supports these features using a global command

 call-forward.
-Call forwarding on busy, all, and RNA are not supported on a phone-by-phone basis.
+Call forwarding on busy, all, and RNA are supported on a phone-by-phone basis in E-SRST mode only.
 You can also use the

-alias command to allow calls destined for unregistered extensions to go to a designated extension.
+alias command in SRST to allow calls destined for unregistered extensions to go to a designated extension.

 A. Call transfer is supported when an incoming call is over the following interfaces and switch types: